-For more Patriots news, check out weei.com/patriots.
+For more Patriots news, visit the team page at weei.com/patriots.